RirikoAI/RirikoBot/README.md

 2. Your own OpenAI or NLPCloud API keys.
 Get OpenAI key here: [Sign Up for OpenAI)](https://platform.openai.com/signup?launch) OR NLPcloud [Sign Up for NLPCloud)](https://nlpcloud.com/home/register)
 3. A MongoDB server OR cloud.
 Get it here: [MongoDB Cloud Database (Official)](https://www.mongodb.com/free-cloud-database).
 Then get the URI / connection string.
 They looks like this: `mongodb+srv://yourownuser:yourownpassword@yourdomain.onss3te.mongodb.net/?retryWrites=true&w=majority`
 4. LTS version of Node.js: [Download | Node.js (nodejs.org)](https://nodejs.org/en/download)
+5. Twitch Client ID and Client Secret.
+Get it here: [Twitch Developers - Twitch API v5](https://dev.twitch.tv/console/apps/create)
-5. (optional) Genius token - if you want the lyrics feature: http://genius.com/api-clients
+6. (optional) Genius token - if you want the lyrics feature: http://genius.com/api-clients
-6. (non-optional) A little bit of patience.
+7. (non-optional) A little bit of patience.
 Keep calm and learn to ask for help.
 Read the instructions properly, ⚠️ DO NOT SKIP A SINGLE PART.
 No matter how smart you think you are⚠️

 ### Download and Setup
 **Step 1: Clone the project**
 There are two choices to download the files.
-Use the git command
+Use the git command.
+Skip this if you already have the files.
 ```bash
   git clone https://github.com/RirikoAI/RirikoBot.git
 ```